MLAB-project/PyFT260/README.md

 - **GPIO Control**: Manage GPIO pins directly through the FT260. **NOT YET IMPLEMENTED**
 - **Compatibility**: Designed as a drop-in replacement for smbus2, making it easy to switch and get the added benefits of FT260.

+## FTDI FT260

+The [FTDI FT260](https://www.ftdichip.com/old2020/Products/ICs/FT260.html) is a USB to UART/I2C bridge with an integrated Full Speed USB controller, built on the USB HID class specifically designed for bridging USB to UART and I2C interfaces.
+This chip simplifies USB to serial designs and significantly reduces external component count by fully integrating an internal USB 2.0 Hi-Speed IC and functionality for USB connectivity.

+### Key Features of FT260:
+- **USB 2.0 Full Speed compatible**
+- **Integrated clock circuit requiring no external crystal**
+- **Support for I2C and UART communication through USB**
+- **Programmable control over GPIO pins**
+- **Supports bus-powered and self-powered configurations**

+These features make the FT260 an good choice for developing USB interface applications where you requires booth.
+UART and I2C interface.

 ## Installation

 You can install PyFT260 using pip: